Adding New Episodes Edit

 - The crossover starts on Supergirl S02E08 Medusa (I), The Flash S03E08 Invasion!
 (II) and Arrow S05E08 Invasion!
 (III).

 No guessed air dates please!
 When the air date is unknown, for example for a series from the 60s or an unaired pilot, it's best to leave the date blank.
-The only way to achieve this is to save a dummy air date—using the correct year if possible—and then delete it.

 We usually ignore digital previews for regular television series.
 To list a few examples, Fox's Ghosted debuted on Twitter, most episodes of the first season NBC's Aquarius and Freeform's Beyond as well as the fourth season of Fox's The O.C. previewed online.
 In all cases, the digital previews were ignored.